-Students wishing to be considered for need-based aid should complete the Free Application for Federal Student Aid in addition to the Ouachita Institutional Aid Application.
-The FAFSA is required to determine eligibility for federal and state need-based aid.
+Students wishing to be considered for need-based aid should complete the Free Application for Federal Student Aid.
+The FAFSA is required to determine eligibility for Ouachita, federal, and state need-based aid.
 The application should be completed after December 31 each year with the most current year's tax information.
 The FAFSA processing deadline at Ouachita is June 1 prior to enrollment.